isaac2math/time_series_intro/README.md

 * W4 : ARMA - Model Selection and Diagnostics
 * W5 : Non-stationary Time Series, Unit Root Tests, and ARIMA Models
 * W6 : Forecasting with Seasonality and Cycles
-* W7 : FForecasting with Trends and Structural Breaks
+* W7 : Forecasting with Trends and Structural Breaks